bruceravel/demeter/documentation/Athena/hephaestus.rst

 materials.
 These XANES spectra can be access via this tool.
 You will find that this library is quite tiny at this time.
 The hope is that a future effort in an XAS standards library will take off.
-When that happens, this will be :demeter:`hephaestus`' interface to that effort.
+When that happens, this will be :demeter:`hephaestus`'s interface to that effort.

 Clicking on an element in the periodic table displays a list of all the standards in the library measured for that element.
 The disabled elements in the periodic table are ones for which the library has no entries.

-The XANES data can be plotted as normalized mu(E) or as the derivative of mu(E).
+The XANES data can be plotted as normalized |mu| (E) or as the derivative of |mu| (E).
 The data present have all been annotated so that interesting points are marked on the plots.

-The :kbd:`Save,light` button will prompt for a file name and save the mu(E) data to a file.
+The :kbd:`Save,light` button will prompt for a file name and save the
+|mu| (E) data to a file.

 One point of this tool is to make obsolete the :quoted:`Reference Spectra` printout from EXAFS Materials that is found at many beamlines.